Hawaii Gardening Essentials: Growing a Tropical Paradise in Your Backyard

 Herb Gardens in Hawaii

 Growing herbs in Hawaii is both easier and harder than you might expect.
-The tropical climate is fantastic for some herbs and absolutely brutal on others.
+The tropical climate is fantastic for some herbs and brutal on others.

 Dealing with Hawaii-Specific Pests